ArshPanesar/Ray-Tracer/README.md

 [Make](https://gnuwin32.sourceforge.net/packages/make.htm) and [Premake5](https://premake.github.io/) are necessary to compile the project.
 You can try compiling with just Make, but if that does not work, running Premake first may be necessary.

 The C++ compiler and linker can be changed to use **g++** and **gdb** linker instead, by editing these files: premake.lua, tasks.json and launch.json.

-All libraries and include files are provided with the project.